virtualenv`:

 $ source env/bin/activate

-To make sure that you are now working with the correct version of the Python:
+To make sure that you are now working with the correct version of Python:

 $ python -- version